Britefury/batchup/README.md

 This will also work if the dataset has less samples than the batch size; not a common use case but can happen in certain situations involving semi-supervised learning for instance.

-## Example 3: iterating over two data sources of wildly different sizes for semi-supervised learning
+### Iterating over two data sources of wildly different sizes for semi-supervised learning

 In semi-supervised learning we have a small dataset of labeled samples `lab_X` with ground truths `lab_y` and a larger set of unlabeled samples `unlab_X`.
 Lets say we want a single epoch to consist of the entire unlabeled dataset while looping over the labeled dataset repeatly.
 The `CompositeDataSource` class can help us here.